Meritage Homes Corporation: Operations

 Meritage is headquartered in Scottsdale, Arizona, and divides its operations into four regions: West, Central, East and South.
 It develops homes for entry level and first move-up buyers, including "net zero" energy efficient homes that provide as much power as they consume.
 The company trades on the NY Stock Exchange under the symbol MTH, and is also listed in the S&P SmallCap 600 Index.

 Awards and recognition

 In 2021, the company was listed as one of Forbes' best mid-sized companies, ranking #39 on the list.

+For several years they have been a Top 10 home builder according to Builder's Top 100 Home Builder rankings.
+In 2023, they were the 5th largest builder.

+Customer complaints

+Multiple customers have reported issues with their single family homes.
+They have described blue tape, cracks, fissures and issues within newly built homes.